-The Northern Territory Government recently introduced new laws for children travelling in vehicles.
+The Northern Territory Government introduced laws for children travelling in vehicles on 1 February 2013.

 The new laws are based on the Australian Road Rules and are designed to ensure that children are better protected when travelling in cars and other vehicles.

 These new laws require all children under 7 years of age to be secured in an approved child restraint or booster seat when travelling in a car or vehicle.
 The type of the restraint depends on the age of the child.

 The child restraint must comply with Australian Standards (AS/NZS1754, version, 2004, 2010 or 2013) and be marked with the Australian Standard sticker.

 These standards ensure the safety, performance and reliability of the child restraint product and have been recently changed to include ISOFIX compatible child restraints.